WhyNotDogie/luvjs/README.md

 </div>

 # luvjs
-A way to write Love2D games in javascript or typescript.
+A way to write Love2D games in javascript or typescript written in typescript.
 ## Installation
 ```shell
 npm install luvjs